-Ellen watches the dark-haired woman standing on the street corner.
-The woman clutches her clipboard tight against her small frame, her eyes hopeful as they meet each passerby.
-“Are you registered to vote?” she asks anyone who will listen.
-A gust of wind whips through the air and the woman pulls her too thin cotton jacket tight around her neck and tucks her long hair behind her ear for the millionth time, only to have it blown loose again moments later.
+Ellen watched the dark-haired woman standing on the street corner.
+The woman clutched her clipboard tight against her small frame, her eyes hopeful as they met each passerby.
+“Are you registered to vote?” she asked anyone who’d listen.
+A gust of wind whipped through the air and the woman pulled her too thin cotton jacket tight around her neck and tucked her long hair behind her ear for the millionth time, only to have it blown loose again moments later.

-Most people hurry past her, like she’s not even there, but her perseverance doesn’t seem to waiver.
-Occasionally, someone will grunt a response.
-Ellen’s on the patio of her favorite neighborhood café, thankful for the warmth of a nearby heat lamp, and she can just make out their muffled retorts.
+Most people hurried past her, like she wasn’t even there, but her perseverance didn’t waiver.
+Occasionally, someone grunted a response.
+Ellen was on the patio of her favorite neighborhood café, thankful for the warmth of a nearby heat lamp, and she could barely make out their muffled retorts.

 “Have you listened to the news?
 My vote doesn’t matter.”

 Ellen smiled when a tall thin man finally stopped to talk to the woman.
 He had to bend down to hear her, and after a while, she handed him her clipboard.
 As she watched them, Ellen considered registering herself.
 She’d only been in Virginia for a few months and hadn’t gotten around to registering at her new address.
 She was registered in Colorado, the state where she’d grown up and gone to college, but she wouldn’t be anywhere near there on election day, and up until this moment, hadn’t planned to vote in the upcoming election.
 When the tall thin man moved on, Ellen rose from her chair, tossed her coffee cup in the garbage and took a few tentative steps toward the woman.
 “I’d like to register,” she called out.

 The woman paused her canvassing and treated Ellen to a full dimple smile.
 “Okay, great.”
 She handed Ellen her clipboard.
 “You just need to fill out this form.
 It’s as easy as that.
 I’ll take care of the rest.”